-New parents often worry about their baby’s feeding schedule, as providing sufficient nutrition is crucial for their baby’s health and development.
-This brings up the question, is it possible for a baby to skip a meal?
+New parents often fret about their baby’s feeding times.
+They get that proper nutrition is super important for their tiny one’s health and development.
+Now, here’s the twist: is it okay if a baby misses a meal?

 Your baby can skip a feeding if they\’re at a healthy weight.
 Babies might also skip a feeding if they\’re still full from their last meal or have a mild case of constipation.
 It\’s best to keep meals within four-hour intervals.
 If your baby is rejecting meals frequently, consult your pediatrician.